 You might also try creating a concept map as you conduct your research.
 As you map out the information you have found so far, along with the sources (books and journal articles) you have to support that information, you can see where there are still gaps in your literature review.

-If you do not already have a reference manager then try using RefWorks to help you quickly format your references list and keep track of your resources.
-It allows you to export references from databases, keep separate folders for different papers you're writing, and even format your bibliography when you're ready to turn in the paper.
-For more information on using RefWorks at Trinity, click here.
+If you do not already have a reference manager then try using Zotero to help you quickly format your references list and keep track of your resources.
+For more information, review our guide on using Zotero.